-Blue Monday combat the blues with your four-legged friend 20th January 2020 is supposedly the most depressing day of the year for us Brits - dubbed 'Blue Monday', the day of the year where we are, as a nation, feeling the most miserable.
-With Chrismas behind us, failed new year resolutions and a lack of sunshine, safe to say many of us may be feeling a little down in the dumps.
-Did you know, however, that your four-legged friend may be feeling a little under the weather too?
-Research has shown that our four-legged friends can exhibit symptoms of Seasonal Affective Disorder during the winter months.
-Dogs by nature want to be outside in natural sunlight, exploring and getting their paws grubby, but for a number of reasons, these moments are missed.
-Many pet owners put off walking in the dark for safety reasons, while others don't like to get out with their dogs in the rain.
-This trend means that our dogs often take on a more sedentary lifestyle, with reduced exposure to daylight.
-Recent statistics from our friends at PitPat show that of the 20,000 dogs across the country wearing their fitness monitors, their dogs are walked 20% less during the winter months.
-So even the most dedicated of owners don't escape the natural effect of winter weather on our dog-walking habits.
+Blue Monday combat the blues with your four-legged friend At this time of year it's easy to feel a little fed up - dark mornings, dark evenings, cold (and often wet!) weather.
+For many Brits, Seasonal Affective Disorder (SAD) is a condition which makes the winter months truly tough, but research has shown that our four-legged friends can also show the symptoms of SAD.
 What causes Seasonal Affective Disorder?
 SAD is the result of two opposing hormones – Melatonin and Serotonin - and how the balance of these hormones are affected as a result of reduced light exposure during the winter.
 This lack of sunlight causes an increase in Melatonin, which makes mammals sleepier.
 It also leads to low levels of Serotonin (commonly known as the ‘Happy Hormone’), which can lead to depression and a craving for comfort food.
-Symptoms to look out for Sleeping more Reluctant to go outside Less active than usual Less energy/are lethargic Eating more Generally hungrier Desire to be alone and in a quiet place Eating more comfort food/begging for human food more often Sadder than usual Less playful Top tips for reducing SAD in dogs Taking walks in daylight hours is a must and when on walks get dogs really moving; jumping logs and chasing balls During the week when time may be limited, try placing your pet's bed under a skylight or close to a window to help take advantage of what little light there is Nutrition plays a big part in mood, and poor diet can be directly linked to lethargy and depression within canines Play games inside the home to stimulate the dog, such as ‘find it’ games, indoor agility or ‘take it and leave it’ games No matter the size or shape of your pet, the garden offers a great outdoor space for your dog to get some natural sunlight so if you can, spend more time in the garden or parks.
+Symptoms to look out for Sleeping more Reluctant to go outside Less active than usual Less energy/are lethargic Eating more Generally hungrier Desire to be alone and in a quiet place Eating more comfort food/begging for human food more often Sadder than usual Less playful Top tips for reducing SAD in dogs Walking your dog during daylight hours is a must.
+When on walks get your dog really moving; jumping logs and chasing a ball.
+During the week when time may be limited, try placing your pet's bed under a skylight or close to a window to help take advantage of what little light there is.
+Nutrition plays a big part in mood, and poor diet can be directly linked to lethargy and depression within canines so make sure you are feeding your dog a healthy, natural diet.
+If you have space, play games inside the home to stimulate the dog, such as ‘find it’ games, indoor agility or ‘take it and leave it’ games No matter the size or shape of your pet, the garden offers a great outdoor space for your dog to get some natural sunlight so if you can, spend more time in the garden or parks.